Oct 16, 2024

-Man looking at computer and taking notes in a notebook
+Man looking at computer and taking notes in a notebook.

-What factors affect personal loan rates?
+What affects personal loan rates?

 • Your payment history (including missed or late payments)